ang-zeyu/infisearch/docs/src/indexer/files.md

       "book_link": "link",
       "chapter_title": "title"
     },
-    // Order in which to index the keys of the json {} document "field_order": [
+    // Optional, order in which to index the keys of the json {} document "field_order": [
       "book_link",
       "chapter_title",